 For the year-round seafood lover:

-Blue Ocean Institute: Blue Ocean Institute’s fish guide (and app) is chock full of options for those who really love seafood.
+The Safina Center: The Safina Center's fish guide (and app) is chock full of options for those who really love seafood.
 Maybe you're flummoxed by sushi menus?
 Or are you just interested in some dinner ideas?
-Perhaps you don’t have a smart phone but could use advice from a Fish Phone?
+Want to know if there are any mercury concerns with your fish choices?
 This guide has you covered.

 Food & Water Watch Smart Seafood Guide: Other big guides should take a page from Food & Water Watch’s online guide, in particular the “If You Like…” section, which gives diners sustainable suggestions for mild fish, steak-like fish and several other descriptive categories.
 There’s also a handy series of regional suggestions for tracking down sustainable local fish, and we really like that Food & Water Watch’s guide includes invasive species like lionfish and Asian carp.